zara-kasi/obsidian-pomo-plugin/README.md

 Pomo adds a clean, minimal Pomodoro clock widget to your Obsidian sidebar.
 It helps you stay focused and productive by breaking your work into manageable intervals.

+## How it Works

+Start a 25-minute work session, take a 5-minute break, repeat.
+After 4 work sessions, take a longer 15-minute break.
+Everything happens automatically — just focus on your work.

 ## Features

 - **Auto-start on Load** — Open Obsidian, and the timer starts automatically.
 No need to click anything—just open your vault and you're already working.